philou/philou.github.com/_posts/2020-11-02-7-tricks-to-influence-a-team-resisting-to-change.markdown

 *   Are some key team members having personal issues?
 *   It might just not be the right time, and it would work better in 1 year!

-Whatever the reason, You will create more value by helping a volunteer team.
+Whatever the reason, you will create more value by helping a volunteer team.
+It's actually the first principle of our coaching team at Murex: we only work with teams that volunteer.

 {% assign figure_path="/imgs/2020-11-02-7-tricks-to-influence-a-team-resisting-to-change/crossing-the-chasm.jpg" | absolute_url %}